MacoskoLab/Synapseseq_Analysis_Mouse_2025_paper/README.md

 Ensure a conda solver is installed.
 We recommend mamba. (https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html)

-Once set with a conda solver, use to create an environment.
+The `requirements.yaml` file can be used to create a conda environment for running the notebooks.

 ```
  mamba env create -f requirements.yaml -n synapseseq_env